Frequently Asked Questions

 My antique stone table top was broken in a move.
 Can it be fixed?

 Most broken pieces can be repaired depending on how fractured it is.
 However, do not expect the piece to "look like new" since most likely a colored caulk or epoxy filler will be used to repair it, and may be visible.
 Depending on the stone and degree of damage, the repairs can range from good to amazing.
+However sometimes it is more cost effective to simply replace the piece.

 I want to have countertops fabricated and installed.
 Where do I pick out the material?